Chronic Pain Can Be a Powerful Opportunity

 • be able to have a normal social life

--all of those things suddenly seemed like things that may never happen again.
-This realization was the beginning of a very dark season of depression and increasing hopelessness.
+All these things seemed like things that may never happen again.
+This realization began a very dark season of depression and increasing hopelessness.

 Letting Others In

-What made the most difference in turning from despair to surrender and trust, though, was taking small steps to let people in my struggle more.
-Whether that was being honest about my doubts, struggles, or the extent to which I was feeling lonely or needing support, that act of humbling myself opened the door for more people to encourage me in ways I actually needed.
+What made the most difference in turning from despair to surrender and trust was taking small steps to let people into my struggle.
+Whether that was being honest about my doubts, struggles, or the extent to which I was feeling lonely or needing support.
+The act of humbling myself opened the door for more people to encourage me in ways I actually needed.

-This was such a hard lesson and one that I likely will continually need to relearn, but God definitely wanted me to get to this point.
+This was such a hard lesson.
+And I likely will continually need to relearn it, but God definitely wanted me to get to this point.

-God definitely wanted me to get to this point. #lymesdisease #chronicpain Click To Tweet
+God definitely wanted me to get to this point. #lymesdisease #chronicpain Share on X

 Keeping a Strong Faith is Critical

-Keeping a strong faith and hope is absolutely critical to fighting a chronic illness—but there are times where we can’t get there without inviting others in to help.
-Sometimes the struggles are too hard to emotionally or even spiritually deal with on our own and the turning point doesn’t come until others are invited in the mix and given the opportunity to pour their strength and hope into us.
+Keeping a strong faith and hope is absolutely critical to fighting a chronic illness—but there are times when we can’t get there without inviting others in to help.
+Sometimes the struggles are too hard to emotionally or even spiritually deal with on our own.
+The turning point doesn’t come until others are invited into the mix and given the opportunity to pour their strength and hope into us.
 I continue to pray for a supportive community to walk through whatever my future has in store.

 What scripture has become a comfort for you in this journey?
 Why?